Getting Started with Study Abroad

 Getting Started with UD Study Abroad

 Thank you for exploring the possibility of developing and directing a study abroad or domestic travel study program!
 The following information is designed to help you think through the planning and proposal process.
-In addition, we encourage you to work directly with your department chair and to contact Lisa Chieffo, Associate Director for Study Abroad and other colleagues who have directed programs in the past.
-You can view a full directory of programs and faculty directors on our Study Abroad Portal.
+In addition, we encourage you to work directly with your department chair and to contact Matt Drexler, Associate Director for Study Abroad and other colleagues who have directed programs in the past.

 Get in the Mindset.

 Our faculty directors are adventurous, flexible and adaptable.
 Leading a study abroad program will often require you to maintain your composure, think on your feet and improvise if things don't go as planned.

 In your role, you will spend lots of time with students in both academic and non-academic settings.
 You may have to help students as they navigate homesickness, lost passports, conduct issues, family emergencies, roommate or host family issues and more.

 You will also put your organizational and accounting skills to good use as you gather cost information, develop a budget and stick to it.
 You will be entrusted with thousands of dollars of University funds and will have to properly account for how you spend them.
 At the same time you will have to teach your course(s) and grade assignments.

 The commitment to your study abroad program will start well before departure and end after your return.
 Plan to invest time not only to go abroad, but to complete budget and itinerary planning, pre-departure meetings, financial reconciliation and the program reporting.